 More on Level 3

-Much of Europe has been stubbornly lodged at Level 3 for months with the summer travel season entering a traditionally busy August.
-The following popular European destinations were among those remaining at Level 3 as of August 1:
+Much of Europe has been stubbornly lodged at Level 3 for months with the summer travel season now in a traditionally busy August.
+The following popular European destinations were among those remaining at Level 3 as of August 8:

 • The Netherlands